tinijs/tinijs/apps/tinijs.dev/content/cli-posts/102 - expansion/index.md

 Tini CLI has an **expandable architect** where you can add more commands to be used various purposes.

 More commands can be added into the original CLI, then you can run the extra commands similar to any built-in command.
-There are 3 types of expansions (or expansion packs): **official** expansions, **community** expansions and **private** expansions.
+There are 3 types of expansions (or expansion packs): **official** expansions, **community** expansions and **local/private** expansions.
 For official expansions, please see the **Official Expansions** category.

 In any project, you can install the [Tini CLI](/cli) and one or more expansion packs, then config `tini.config.ts` to use the expansions: